jesperbagge/minio-cookbook/README.md

 Replace that long number with the output of your `head` command.

 **Note!
 Don't generate different KMS master keys on each node!
-Remember that all objects will be encrypted at rest on the cluster - even if auto-encryption is turned off at a later time.**
+Remember that all objects will remain encrypted at-rest on the cluster - even if auto-encryption is turned off at a later time.**

 ## Create systemd service unit for minio